rrnyquist/ebenezer/_Scripture/ESV/25_Lamentations.md

 The hands of compassionate women have boiled their own children; they became their food during the destruction of the daughter of my people. ^0410

-The Lord gave full vent to his wrath; he poured out his hot anger, and he kindled a fire in Zion that consumed its foundations. ^0411
+The LORD gave full vent to his wrath; he poured out his hot anger, and he kindled a fire in Zion that consumed its foundations. ^0411

 The kings of the earth did not believe, nor any of the inhabitants of the world, that foe or enemy could enter the gates of Jerusalem. ^0412